Draakoor/h2m-gscscripts/ReadMe.md

 * Thanks to Zynzs for fixing the anticamp script
 * Thanks to cat for the cranked gamemode
 * Thanks to HyperBeats for his scripts
+* Thanks to J for his specialist bonus script